georgewatson/georgewatson.me/privacy_policy.md

 A cookie may also be used to store your stylesheet preference.
-This cookie is called `style` and contains your chosen stylesheet, if you choose to use the links in the page footer to change between the Default and Accessible stylesheets.
+This cookie is called `style` and contains your chosen stylesheet, if you choose to use the links in the page footer to choose a stylesheet.
-The cookie may be automatically set with a value of "Default" in the absence of any interaction with the stylesheet chooser.
+The cookie may be automatically set with a value of `default` in the absence of any interaction with the stylesheet chooser.
-This cookie does not identify you personally and cannot be used to track you.
+This cookie is provided purely for your convenience, does not identify you personally and cannot be used to track you.
-This cookie is provided purely for your convenience.
 The value of this cookie will not be changed if you use your browser's built-in stylesheet selector.